 This journal is able to host additional materials online (e.g. datasets, AV files) alongside the full-text of the article.
 These will be subjected to peer-review alongside the article.
 For more information please refer to Sage’s Guidelines for Authors on Supplemental Files.

-For Original Articles, Reviews, and How-To-Do-It Articles, there is a 3,500 word limit for body text (Introduction to Discussion) and 40 references.
-Case Reports and Case Series are limited to 2,000 words for body text and 15 references.
-Editorials and Letters to the Editor are limited to 500 words and 10 references, unless otherwise agreed upon with the Editorial Staff.
-Please add page numbers to manuscript files, but do not include line numbers in your submission, as these will be added by the submission system automatically.
+For Original Articles, Reviews, and How-To-Do-It Articles, there is a 3,500 word limit for body text (Introduction to Conclusions) and 40 references.
+Case Reports and Case Series are limited to 1,200 words for body text including references and 8 references.
+Editorials and Letters to the Editor are limited to 500 words and 10 references, unless otherwise agreed upon with the Editorial Office.
+Please do not include line numbers in your manuscript, as these will be added by the submission system automatically.

-For Original Articles and Reviews, the structure of the main blinded manuscript file should be in the following order: Title, Abstract (Objective, Methods, Results, Conclusions; limit = 250 words), Central Message (limit = 50 words), Introduction, Methods, Results, Discussion, Conclusions, References, Tables, Figure Legend, Video Legend.
+For Original Articles, the structure of the main blinded manuscript file should be in the following order: Title, Abstract (Objective, Methods, Results, Conclusions; limit = 250 words), Central Message (limit = 50 words), Introduction, Methods, Results, Discussion, Conclusions, References, Tables, Figure Legend, Video Legend.
 Figures and videos should be uploaded as separate files that meet Artwork Guidelines found in Section 4.2.

-For Case Reports and Case Series, the structure of the main blinded manuscript file should be in the following order: Title, Abstract (unstructured summary; limit = 250 words), Introduction, Case Report or Case Series, Discussion, References, Tables, Figure Legend, Video Legend.
+For Case Reports and Case Series, the structure of the main blinded manuscript file should be in the following order: Title, Abstract (unstructured summary; limit = 150 words), Introduction, Case Report or Case Series, Discussion, References, Figure Legend, Video Legend.
 It is required to submit at least 1 surgical video with each Case Report or Case Series submission.
 These reports should not include tables and are limited to no more than 2 Figures in the main text (additional Figures can be included as Supplemental Material).
 Figures and videos should be uploaded as separate files that meet Artwork Guidelines found in Section 4.2.